makenowjust-labs/minicheck/README.md

 [minicheck](src/main/scala/minicheck.scala) is a product of this project, written in less than 200 lines Scala, but it has some advanced features:

   - *Integrated Shrinking*:
-    A shirnking function is integrated with a value generator.
+    A shrinking function is integrated with a value generator.
   - *Higher-Order Functions*:
-    To generate and shrinki higher-order functions is supported.
+    To generate and shrink higher-order functions is supported.

 See the paper ([EN](https://github.com/MakeNowJust-Labo/minicheck/releases/download/20200916/minicheck-en-20200916.pdf), [JA](https://github.com/MakeNowJust-Labo/minicheck/releases/download/20200916/minicheck-ja-20200916.pdf)) for a detailed explanation.